 Rohingya are an ethnic minority group in Myanmar, formerly Burma, who occupy the western littoral state of Rakhine.
-The onset of violence in August 2017 has prompted the greater part of a million Rohingyas to cross the border to Bangladesh; Currently, there are 900,000 refugees in Cox’s Bazaar.
+The onset of violence in August 2017 has prompted the greater part of a million Rohingyas to cross the border to Bangladesh.
+Currently, there are 900,000 refugees in Cox’s Bazaar.
 Rationed food supplies of pulses, oil and rice are provided.
 However, cooking fuel is procured by trekking to the peripheries of the forest near the camps and chopping down trees or on the black market through a barter system.
-To counteract with the household air pollution vnv advisory along with our on-ground partners, plans to provide fifty thousand of these families with improved smokeless cookstoves.

 Background of Project

-Being smokeless, the chulas reduce indoor air pollution.
-This facilitate to the ability to boil water for clean drinking water access.
+Being smokeless, the cookstoves reduce indoor air pollution.
+This facilitates the ability to boil water for clean drinking water access.
 The project also reduces the Impact on Bangladesh’s vulnerable biodiversity.
-It also builds technological self-reliance through training and optimises energy efficiency.